wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.2.5 =
+* Fixed missing single quote that was causing JS error.

 = 2.2.4 =
 * jQuery datepicker is now used to select date